Labret

-A labret is a form of body piercing.
+A labret (also termed a lip plug) is a form of body piercing.
 Taken literally, it is any type of adornment that is attached to the lip (labrum).
 However, the term usually refers to a piercing that is below the bottom lip, above the chin.
 It is sometimes referred to as a "tongue pillar" or a "soul patch piercing".

 Pronunciation

-The traditional pronunciation of labret in anthropology is /ˈleɪbrət/ LAY-brət.
-It derives from the Latin labrum "lip" and the diminutive suffix -et.
-However, many in the body-piercing industry give it the pseudo-French pronunciation /lɒˈbreɪ/ lo-BRAY, though the French word is in fact borrowed from the English.
+The traditional pronunciation of labret is /ˈleɪbrət/ or /ˈleɪbrᵻt/ in American and British English, respectively, and in either case LAY-bruht.
+It derives from the Latin labrum, meaning "lip", and the diminutive suffix -et.
+Many in the body-piercing industry, however, give it the pronunciation /lɒˈbreɪ/ lo-BRAY, under the incorrect assumption that the word derives from French.
+The French word is in fact borrowed from English.